Coderhubs/physical-ai-humanoid-robotics-textbook/tasks.md

-# Feature: FastAPI RAG Chatbot

-## Phase 1: Setup

-- [ ] T001 Create base project directory structure for FastAPI application
-- [ ] T002 Initialize `uv` project with `pyproject.toml` and specified dependencies
-- [ ] T003 Configure `python-dotenv` for environment variable management
-- [ ] T004 Create `alembic.ini` and `env.py` for Alembic migrations
-- [ ] T005 Initialize Alembic environment in `migrations/`

-## Phase 2: Foundational

-- [ ] T006 [P] Implement base FastAPI application in `src/main.py`
-- [ ] T007 [P] Define `settings.py` using `pydantic-settings` for application configuration
-- [ ] T008 [P] Configure database connection with SQLModel in `src/database.py`
-- [ ] T009 [P] Create initial Alembic migration script for database setup

-## Phase 3: User Story 1: Chatbot Core Functionality [US1]

-**Goal**: Establish the basic FastAPI chat endpoint with an OpenAI Agent and streaming responses.

-- [ ] T010 [US1] Define `AgentExecutor` instance in `src/agent.py`
-- [ ] T011 [US1] Implement streaming response logic for `AgentExecutor` in `src/agent.py`
-- [ ] T012 [US1] Create `POST /chat` endpoint in `src/main.py` for basic chat interaction
-- [ ] T013 [US1] Integrate `AgentExecutor` with `POST /chat` endpoint in `src/main.py`

-## Phase 4: User Story 2: Qdrant RAG Integration [US2]

-**Goal**: Develop a custom RAG tool that queries Qdrant Cloud for context, and ensure the agent uses it when appropriate.

-- [ ] T014 [US2] Implement `QdrantClient` initialization in `src/rag_tool.py`
-- [ ] T015 [US2] Create embedding model initialization using `sentence-transformers` in `src/embeddings.py`
-- [ ] T016 [US2] Develop `search_qdrant` function that queries Qdrant Cloud (`top-k=5`) and formats results in `src/rag_tool.py`
-- [ ] T017 [US2] Wrap `search_qdrant` as a custom `OpenAI Agents SDK` tool in `src/rag_tool.py`
-- [ ] T018 [US2] Add the custom RAG tool to the `AgentExecutor` definition in `src/agent.py`
-- [ ] T019 [US2] Implement document indexing functionality using `pymupdf` and `Qdrant` client in `src/document_processor.py`
-- [ ] T020 [US2] Create an endpoint `POST /upload` for document ingestion and indexing in `src/main.py`

-## Phase 5: User Story 3: Chat Modes Implementation [US3]

-**Goal**: Implement "full" and "selection" chat modes in the `POST /chat` endpoint.

-- [ ] T021 [US3] Modify `POST /chat` endpoint in `src/main.py` to accept a `mode` parameter
-- [ ] T022 [US3] Implement `mode="full"` logic, allowing agentic RAG, in `src/main.py`
-- [ ] T023 [US3] Implement `mode="selection"` logic, injecting `selected_text` and disabling RAG tool, in `src/main.py`

-## Phase 6: User Story 4: Persistence with Neon Postgres [US4]

-**Goal**: Store chat history and other relevant data in a Neon Postgres database using SQLModel and Alembic.

-- [ ] T024 [US4] Define `ChatMessage` SQLModel in `src/models/chat.py` (e.g., `id`, `session_id`, `role`, `content`, `timestamp`)
-- [ ] T025 [US4] Define `Document` SQLModel in `src/models/document.py` (e.g., `id`, `filename`, `content_hash`, `upload_timestamp`)
-- [ ] T026 [US4] Generate new Alembic migration script for `ChatMessage` and `Document` models
-- [ ] T027 [US4] Implement CRUD operations for `ChatMessage` in `src/services/chat_history.py`
-- [ ] T028 [US4] Integrate `chat_history` service into `POST /chat` endpoint for saving messages in `src/main.py`
-- [ ] T029 [US4] Implement CRUD operations for `Document` in `src/services/document_store.py`
-- [ ] T030 [US4] Integrate `document_store` service into `POST /upload` endpoint for saving document metadata in `src/main.py`

-## Phase 7: Polish & Cross-Cutting Concerns

-- [ ] T031 Add error handling and logging across the application
-- [ ] T032 Implement basic authentication/authorization for API endpoints (if not covered by an explicit US)
-- [ ] T033 Create comprehensive `README.md` with setup, usage, and API documentation
-- [ ] T034 Review and refine `pyproject.toml` for final dependency management and project metadata
+# Feature: Integrated RAG Chatbot for Book Content with Stunning UI

+## Phase 1: Backend Infrastructure Setup

+- [x] T001 Create the base directory structure for the FastAPI application (e.g., `backend/RAG_Chatbot/src/`).
+- [x] T002 Initialize `uv` project with `pyproject.toml` including `fastapi`, `uvicorn`, `openai[agents]`, `qdrant-client`, `sqlmodel`, `alembic`, `python-dotenv`, `sentence-transformers`, `tqdm`, `pymupdf`, `pydantic-settings`.
+- [x] T003 Configure `python-dotenv` for managing environment variables (e.g., API keys, database URLs).
+- [x] T004 Define application settings using `pydantic-settings` in `backend/RAG_Chatbot/src/settings.py`.
+- [x] T005 Set up Neon Postgres database connection using SQLModel in `backend/RAG_Chatbot/src/database.py`.
+- [x] T006 Initialize Alembic for database migrations in `backend/RAG_Chatbot/migrations/` with `alembic.ini` and `env.py`.
+- [x] T007 Create an initial Alembic migration script for base database schema.
+- [x] T008 Implement the core FastAPI application instance in `backend/RAG_Chatbot/src/main.py`.

+## Phase 2: Qdrant Integration and RAG Tool Development

+**Goal**: Enable the chatbot to retrieve relevant information from Qdrant Cloud.

+- [ ] T009 [P] Initialize `QdrantClient` for Qdrant Cloud Free Tier in `backend/RAG_Chatbot/src/qdrant_client.py`.
+- [ ] T010 [P] Implement embedding model initialization using `sentence-transformers` for document and query embeddings in `backend/RAG_Chatbot/src/embeddings.py`.
+- [ ] T011 Develop the `search_qdrant` function that queries Qdrant with `top-k=5` and formats the retrieved context in `backend/RAG_Chatbot/src/rag_tool.py`.
+- [ ] T012 Wrap the `search_qdrant` function as a custom tool for the OpenAI Agents SDK in `backend/RAG_Chatbot/src/rag_tool.py`.
+- [ ] T013 Implement document ingestion logic using `pymupdf` to parse book content and generate embeddings, then store in Qdrant, in `backend/RAG_Chatbot/src/document_processor.py`.
+- [ ] T014 Create a `POST /upload-book-content` endpoint in `backend/RAG_Chatbot/src/main.py` for ingesting book content into Qdrant.

+## Phase 3: OpenAI Agent and Core Chat Endpoint

+**Goal**: Integrate the OpenAI Agent and establish the primary chat interface.

+- [ ] T015 Initialize the OpenAI `AgentExecutor` instance in `backend/RAG_Chatbot/src/agent.py`.
+- [ ] T016 Add the custom RAG tool (from T012) to the `AgentExecutor`'s list of available tools in `backend/RAG_Chatbot/src/agent.py`.
+- [ ] T017 Implement logic for streaming responses from the `AgentExecutor` to the client in `backend/RAG_Chatbot/src/agent.py`.
+- [ ] T018 Create a `POST /chat` endpoint in `backend/RAG_Chatbot/src/main.py` for handling chat interactions.
+- [ ] T019 Integrate the `AgentExecutor` with the `POST /chat` endpoint to process user queries and generate responses in `backend/RAG_Chatbot/src/main.py`.

+## Phase 4: Chat Modes Implementation (`full` and `selection`)

+**Goal**: Implement the two distinct chat interaction modes as required.

+- [ ] T020 Modify the `POST /chat` endpoint in `backend/RAG_Chatbot/src/main.py` to accept a `mode` parameter (`"full"` or `"selection"`) and an optional `selected_text` parameter.
+- [ ] T021 Implement the `mode="full"` logic within `POST /chat`, allowing the agent to automatically decide when to use the RAG tool for context.
+- [ ] T022 Implement the `mode="selection"` logic within `POST /chat`, injecting `selected_text` as forced context for the agent and explicitly preventing the RAG tool from being called.

+## Phase 5: Data Persistence with Neon Postgres

+**Goal**: Store chat history and book content metadata in the Neon Postgres database.

+- [ ] T023 Define SQLModel for `ChatMessage` in `backend/RAG_Chatbot/src/models/chat.py` (e.g., fields for `session_id`, `role`, `content`, `timestamp`).
+- [ ] T024 Define SQLModel for `BookContentMetadata` in `backend/RAG_Chatbot/src/models/book.py` (e.g., fields for `filename`, `upload_timestamp`, `qdrant_collection_id`).
+- [ ] T025 Generate a new Alembic migration script to add the `ChatMessage` and `BookContentMetadata` tables to the database.
+- [ ] T026 Implement CRUD operations for `ChatMessage` in `backend/RAG_Chatbot/src/services/chat_history_service.py`.
+- [ ] T027 Integrate `chat_history_service` into the `POST /chat` endpoint to save chat messages in `backend/RAG_Chatbot/src/main.py`.
+- [ ] T028 Implement CRUD operations for `BookContentMetadata` in `backend/RAG_Chatbot/src/services/book_content_service.py`.
+- [ ] T029 Integrate `book_content_service` into the `POST /upload-book-content` endpoint to save metadata after ingestion in `backend/RAG_Chatbot/src/main.py`.

+## Phase 6: Backend Polish and Documentation

+- [ ] T030 Implement comprehensive error handling and logging across the backend application.
+- [ ] T031 Create a `README.md` for the `backend/RAG_Chatbot/` directory detailing setup, environment variables, running the application, and API endpoints.
+- [ ] T032 Review and refine `pyproject.toml` to ensure all dependencies are correctly specified and project metadata is accurate.

+## Phase 7: Frontend UI Development (React)

+**Goal**: Build a stunning, interactive chat interface for the RAG chatbot.

+- [ ] T033 Create the frontend project structure (e.g., `frontend/rag-chatbot-ui/`).
+- [ ] T034 Initialize a React project within `frontend/rag-chatbot-ui/` using Vite or Create React App.
+- [ ] T035 [P] Design and implement the main chat layout component in `frontend/rag-chatbot-ui/src/components/ChatLayout.tsx`.
+- [ ] T036 [P] Develop a `MessageDisplay` component to render chat messages, including user queries and agent responses (streaming), in `frontend/rag-chatbot-ui/src/components/MessageDisplay.tsx`.
+- [ ] T037 [P] Create a `ChatInput` component for user text input and sending messages in `frontend/rag-chatbot-ui/src/components/ChatInput.tsx`.
+- [ ] T038 Implement a `SelectedTextContext` or similar mechanism to handle and inject user-selected text for the "selection" chat mode in `frontend/rag-chatbot-ui/src/context/SelectedTextContext.tsx`.
+- [ ] T039 Implement API integration logic to communicate with the FastAPI backend (`/chat`, `/upload-book-content` endpoints) in `frontend/rag-chatbot-ui/src/services/api.ts`.
+- [ ] T040 Develop the main `App` component to orchestrate `ChatLayout`, `MessageDisplay`, `ChatInput`, and integrate with API services in `frontend/rag-chatbot-ui/src/App.tsx`.
+- [ ] T041 Implement styling (e.g., using CSS modules, Tailwind CSS, or a UI library like Chakra UI/Material-UI) to achieve a stunning and responsive design in `frontend/rag-chatbot-ui/src/styles/` and component-specific styles.
+- [ ] T042 Add functionality for uploading book content via the UI to the `/upload-book-content` endpoint in `frontend/rag-chatbot-ui/src/components/BookUploader.tsx`.
+- [ ] T043 Implement a toggle or selection mechanism for "full" vs. "selection" chat modes in `frontend/rag-chatbot-ui/src/components/ChatModeSelector.tsx`.
+- [ ] T044 Ensure robust error handling and user feedback for API calls and streaming responses in the UI.
+- [ ] T045 Implement responsive design for various screen sizes (desktop, tablet, mobile).
+- [ ] T046 Create a `README.md` for the `frontend/rag-chatbot-ui/` directory with setup and usage instructions.

 ## Dependencies

-- Phase 1 must complete before Phase 2.
+- Phase 1 must complete before Phase 2, Phase 3, Phase 5.
+- Phase 2 (Qdrant) and Phase 3 (OpenAI Agent) can proceed in parallel once Phase 1 is done.
+- Phase 4 (Chat Modes) depends on Phase 3.
-- Phase 2 must complete before Phase 3, Phase 4, Phase 5, and Phase 6.
+- Phase 5 (Persistence) depends on Phase 1 and its services will integrate with endpoints from Phase 3 and Phase 2.
+- Phase 6 (Backend Polish) depends on all previous backend phases.
-- Phase 3, Phase 4, Phase 5, and Phase 6 can be developed largely in parallel after Foundational tasks, but US4 (Persistence) might be beneficial to start early for data models.
+- Phase 7 (Frontend) depends on backend APIs (from Phases 3, 4, 5) being available, but initial UI structure can be developed in parallel with later backend phases.
-- Phase 7 depends on all previous phases.

 ## Parallel Execution Examples

-### User Story 1: Chatbot Core Functionality
-- T010, T011, T012, T013 can be developed sequentially, but aspects of T010 (agent setup) could be done alongside T012 (endpoint definition).

-### User Story 2: Qdrant RAG Integration
-- T014, T015, T016 can be done in parallel as they set up independent components (Qdrant client, embeddings, search function).
-T017 depends on T016, and T018 depends on T017.
-T019 and T020 are dependent on the Qdrant setup but can run somewhat in parallel with the agent integration.

-### User Story 3: Chat Modes Implementation
-- T021, T022, T023 can be worked on sequentially within the `POST /chat` endpoint.

-### User Story 4: Persistence with Neon Postgres
+- **Backend Phases 2 & 3 Parallelism**:
+    - T009-T010 (Qdrant client & embeddings) can be developed alongside T015 (AgentExecutor setup).
+    - T011 (search_qdrant) can be developed in parallel with T017 (streaming response logic).
+- **Backend Phase 5 (Persistence) Parallelism**:
+    - T023 (ChatMessage model) and T024 (BookContentMetadata model) can be defined independently and in parallel.
-- T024 and T025 can be done in parallel as they define independent SQLModels.
-T026 depends on these.
-T027 and T029 can be done in parallel after models are defined.
-T028 and T030 depend on their respective services.
+    - T026 (Chat history service) and T028 (Book content service) can be implemented in parallel after their respective models are defined.
+- **Frontend Phase 7 Parallelism**:
+    - T035 (ChatLayout), T036 (MessageDisplay), T037 (ChatInput) can be developed in parallel.
+    - T038 (SelectedTextContext) and T039 (API integration) can be developed concurrently after core backend endpoints are defined.

 ## Implementation Strategy

-The implementation will follow an MVP-first approach, iteratively building out features.
+The implementation will follow a modular and iterative approach:

-1.  **Core Chatbot (US1):** Focus on getting a basic, streaming chat interaction working with the OpenAI Agent.
+1.  **Core Backend Infrastructure**: Establish the FastAPI application, settings, and database connection.
-2.  **RAG Integration (US2):** Integrate Qdrant and the custom RAG tool, ensuring the agent intelligently uses it.
+2.  **RAG Foundation**: Get Qdrant integrated and the custom RAG tool working.
+3.  **Core Chat Backend**: Set up the OpenAI Agent and link it with the RAG tool and the main chat endpoint.
-3.  **Chat Modes (US3):** Add the "full" and "selection" modes to the chat endpoint.
+4.  **Chat Modes**: Implement the specific "full" and "selection" chat behaviors on the backend.
-4.  **Persistence (US4):** Implement data models and services for chat history and document storage.
+5.  **Data Persistence**: Add chat history and book content metadata storage on the backend.
+6.  **Basic Frontend UI**: Create the core React application and basic chat interface components.
+7.  **Frontend-Backend Integration**: Connect the frontend UI to the backend APIs.
+8.  **Stunning UI/UX**: Focus on styling, responsiveness, and user experience enhancements for the frontend.
-5.  **Refinement:** Address error handling, logging, and documentation.
+9.  **Refinement**: Address comprehensive error handling, logging, and documentation for both backend and frontend.

 ## Report

-- tasks.md generated successfully.
+- tasks.md generated successfully, specifically addressing the backend and frontend requirements for "Integrated RAG Chatbot Development with Stunning UI."
-- Total tasks: 34
+- Total tasks: 46 (32 backend + 14 frontend)
-- Tasks per user story:
+- Tasks per phase:
-    - Setup: 5
+    - Backend Infrastructure Setup: 8
-    - Foundational: 4
-    - US1: Chatbot Core Functionality: 4
-    - US2: Qdrant RAG Integration: 7
+    - Qdrant Integration and RAG Tool Development: 6
+    - OpenAI Agent and Core Chat Endpoint: 5
-    - US3: Chat Modes Implementation: 3
+    - Chat Modes Implementation: 3
-    - US4: Persistence with Neon Postgres: 7
+    - Data Persistence with Neon Postgres: 7
-    - Polish & Cross-Cutting Concerns: 4
+    - Backend Polish and Documentation: 3
+    - Frontend UI Development (React): 14
-- Parallel opportunities identified within and across user stories.
+- Parallel opportunities are identified across both backend and frontend to optimize development flow.
-- Independent test criteria for each story will be derived during implementation.
-- Suggested MVP scope: Phase 1, Phase 2, and Phase 3 (Chatbot Core Functionality).
-- All tasks follow the checklist format.
+- Each task is designed to be specific and independently actionable.
+- The implementation strategy emphasizes a structured, iterative build-out, starting with backend core, then basic frontend, then integration and UI polish.